KristinJJ/MovieMeetUp/README.md

   <h3 align="center">Movie MeetUp</h3>

   <p align="center">
-    Movie Meetup, a mobile responsive website application to help groups of people determine which movie they would like to see
+    Movie Meetup, to help groups of people determine which movie they would like to see
     <br />
     <!--<a href="https://github.com/KristinJJ/MovieMeetUp"><strong>Explore the docs »</strong></a>-->
     <br />